radrich/richarmstrong.net/_posts/2022-03-10-doodleverse.md

 # {{ page.title | widont }}
 ## {{ page.subtitle | widont }}

-The Doodleverse is a collection of illustrated NFTs on the Avalanche blockchain.
-It’s [hosted on Kalao.](https://ttkb.me/doodleverse-kalao)
+Technically, The Doodleverse is a collection of illustrated NFTs on the Avalanche blockchain.
+You can view it on [on Kalao.](https://ttkb.me/doodleverse-kalao)

 {% include img.html img="img/doodleverse-banner.png" caption="Welcome to The Doodleverse" %}

-The Doodleverse is dream-like universe where anything is possible.
+But The Doodleverse is obviously so much more than its technical defintion.
+So what is it?
+It’s a dream-like universe where anything is possible.
 Singing trees.
 Birds with worms for tongues.
 Giant jellyfish.
 Talking rainbows.
 That kind of thing.
+I can’t wait to explore the doodleverse more, and I want you to join me—if weirdness is your thing.

-Every Friday I auction the pieces I created during the week.
+Every Friday I auction the pieces I create during the week.
 There’s roughly 7 on auction each week, often with something special for those participating.

 **Next Auction:** 1 April 2022 at 12pm UTC for 24 hours.

-### But Why?
-I’m ADD and struggle to stick to a single style.
-But with this style, I’m finding it easy to focus on my imagination rather than the marks and colours and other stuff that goes into illustration.
-And I’m enjoying this a butt-ton.
-I have ideas being thrown at me from The Doodleverse all day and night.
-All I want to do is illustrate them.
-So, that’s what I’m doing.
-I can’t wait to explore the doodleverse more, and I want you to join me—if weirdness is your thing.

 ### How Do I Bid for a Doodleverse Piece on Kalao?
 1. Get some AVAX on Coinbase (or another crypto marketplace).